Derek8848/SystemDesign/Readme.md

 - Queries are focused on a collection of documents.
 It's also known as UNQL(Unstructured Query Language)
 - Horizontally scalable meaning we can add more servers easily.
 Lots of servers are distributed data server also
 - Most of NoSQL sacrifice ACID compliance for performance & scalability
+- Cloud based computing & storage.
+They are desgined to be scaled across multiple data servers

+### NoSQL Database
+- Key-Value Stores: Redis, Voldemart, Dynamo
+- Document Databases: MongoDB, CouchDB
+- Wide-Column database:
+	- Column familites
+	- Best suited for analyzing large dataset
+	- Cassendra, Hbase
+- Graph Database
+	- Data is saved in graph structure with nodes(entities), properties & lines(Connection)
+	- Neo4J, InfiniteGraph

+#### When to choose SQL Database
+- When schema not likely to change much
+- When you want to ensure ACID compliance & your data is structured & unchanging

+#### When to choose NoSQL Database
+- When schemas are dynamic
+- When storing large volume of data with rapid development with no structure fixed
+- When data need to be stored across servers in different regions.

 ## Distributed Systems